Oreganon/not-directly-linking-to-the-image/README.md

 # How to directly link to an image

 If youre reading this you linked to an imgur album or a gfycat page instead of directly linking to the image.
 Loading the site wastes the time of everyone clicking your link when you only wanted to show them a image and they only wanted to see the image.
-The site doesnt add any value to anybody involed.
+The site doesnt add any value to anybody involved.

 Take this link for example: https://imgur.com/a/xwTSWon